Great-Bird/great-template/README.md

 ### Dependencies

-You may have a few tools or packages you'd like to use with this project in mind.
+You may have a few tools or packages in mind which you would like to use in this project.

 #### Tools
-Let's say you want to install [Blink](https://github.com/1Axen/blink), a tool which automatically generates high-performance Roblox networking code from a file describing your RemoteEvents.
+Let's say you want to install [Blink](https://github.com/1Axen/blink), a CLI tool which automatically generates high-performance Roblox networking code from a file describing your RemoteEvents.
 To do this, you can run
 ```bash